Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Experimental Results

 \section{Experimental Results}

 We trained the CBT-Net model to estimate MVs at two resolutions, $1920 \times 1080$ and $1280 \times 720$.
 The training data for the smaller of the two resolutions were obtained by downsampling the entire database of frame triplets originally created at $1920 \times 1080$ to $1280 \times 720$ using Lanczos resampling.
-At each resolution, four different instances of the CBT-Net model were trained, one for each of the four temporal layers shown in Fig. \ref{fig:temporal_layers} using the frame triplets from the training partitions of the corresponding sets $\mathcal{S}_1, \cdots, \mathcal{S}_4$.
-The CBT-Net model was comprehensively evaluated in terms of its prediction error as well as the AV1 encoding performance achieved using the predicted MVs for inter-prediction, as explained in Sections \ref{subsec:pred} and \ref{subsec:rd}, respectively.
+At each resolution, four different instances of the CBT-Net model were trained for each of the four temporal layers shown in Fig. \ref{fig:temporal_layers}, using the frame triplets from the training partitions of the corresponding sets $\mathcal{S}_1, \cdots, \mathcal{S}_4$.
+The CBT-Net model was comprehensively evaluated in terms of its prediction error, AV1 encoding performance achieved using the predicted MVs for inter-prediction, and computational complexity, as explained in Sections \ref{subsec:pred} \ref{subsec:rd}, and \ref{subsec:complexity}, respectively.
+Although the MV prediction was carried out by the CBT-Net model using luma (Y) channels only, the predicted MVs were used to perform motion compensation of all three channels (Y, U, and V) of the test videos, which were encoded in YUV420p format.